 To create fans and loyal purchasers amongst ‘belief-driven’ consumers (a phrase coined by Edelman in their 2018 brand study which uncovered that this category of consumers is now in the majority in every market they surveyed across all ages and income levels), avoid alienating them and ensure that your brand lives up to the standards it has set for itself.
 Did Gillette really think they could get away with being the ‘best a man can get’ while making their women’s razors pink and charging more for them in the social media world we all now inhabit?
 I think not.
 First and foremost, purpose must be a genuine proposition relevant to the value of a brand.

 When David Hieatt is asked why he had started a jeans company in an anonymous Welsh town, his answer is a simple one, ‘To get 400 people their jobs back’.
 Cardigan used to be home to the UK’s biggest jeans factory.
 When it closed, 400 of Britain’s best jeans makers lost their jobs, so he and his wife started a company with the purpose of getting those people their jobs back by doing one thing well - making jeans.

-Again, when asked how he was going to market the company with little money, he replied, ‘we may not have any money, but we have creativity and we have the internet’.
-With a fantastic product, a brilliantly curated newsletter, razor-like intuition for customer relationship building and a creative use of social media, Hiut Denim is selling jeans, collecting influential customers along the way – Meghan Markel being the most famous of them to date.
+When asked how he was going to market the company with little money, he replied, ‘we may not have any money, but we have creativity and we have the internet’.
+With a fantastic product, a brilliantly curated newsletter, razor-like intuition for customer relationship building and creative use of social media, Hiut Denim is selling jeans, and collecting influential customers along the way – Meghan Markle being the most famous of them to date.
 With this royal seal of approval there is no reason why the brand won’t eventually live up to and possibly exceed its original purpose.